Chrissy Teigen Back In ‘Sports Illustrated Swimsuit Edition’ After Baby Luna

 — Nathen (@mixonfit) February 1, 2017

-But Sports Illustrated will confirm that they are happy to have Chrissy Teigen back, and that she is featured in magazine, and in “Making of Sports Illustrated Swimsuit 2017,” a video of the shoot.
+But Sports Illustrated will confirm that they are happy to have Chrissy Teigen back and that she is featured in magazine, and in “Making of Sports Illustrated Swimsuit 2017,” a video of the shoot.
 Sports Illustrated over the last few years has included women of various ages, body types, and sports backgrounds.
 Swimsuit Edition editor M.J.
 Day said that Teigen was a bit nervous, but warmed up quickly during the shoot.

 “She showed up telling me she would only shoot one pieces, and if I could throw a blanket over the top of her, that would be great.
 I think she surprised herself on this trip, because I don’t think she was seeing herself quite the way we were seeing her.”